stelligent/tophat/README.md

-# jenkins-ami-creator :tophat:
+# tophat :tophat:

 I'm so over setting up Jenkins servers.
+This repo contains everything you need to create a Jenkins AMI using Packer.
+Then you just start using that AMI.
+So easy.

 You already have [Berkshelf](http://berkshelf.com/) and [Packer](https://www.packer.io/intro/getting-started/setup.html) installed, right?
 Nice.